ghjwp7/pypevue/README.rst

 Functions defined with plugin modules can be *user functions* or *base functions*.

-**Base functions** (as listed in a tell() statement at the end of baseFuncs.py) control how pypevu gets and treats its inputs and how it produces its output.
+**Base functions** (functions with names as listed in the tell() statement at the end of baseFuncs.py) control how pypevu gets and treats its inputs and how it produces its output.
 To change intrinsic functionality of some part of the program, copy the relevant function from baseFuncs.py into your own module, and modify it to produce what you need in your own application.
 If you change any base function calling sequences, change all uses for consistency.
 If you want to call an original base function from your substitute for it, import it from baseFuncs and refer to it via the import.
 For example, a substitute for addEdge could import the base version of addEdge via "from pypevue.baseFuncs import addEdge as baseAddEdge" and could call it via "baseAddEdge(v,w, layout)" or similar.

 **User functions** have names not equal to any base function.
 That is, a function defined in a plugins module and listed in a tell() statement is a user function if it isn't a base function.
 You can call your function by a U code in a layout section.
-For example, if "U myPIf5 1,2,4;" appears in a layout section, pypevu will say something equivalent to "myPIf5(1.0, 2.0, 4.0)" at that point in its processing.
-The function will be called with as many numerical parameters as the U code gives it. [*In a future release simple calls within arithmetic sections of a script will be supported, allowing you to give the function whatever arguments seem suitable, vs present calls like `ref.uDict['myPIf5'](paramlist)` instead of `myPIf5(paramlist)` *]
+For example, if "U mything 1,2,4;" appears in a layout section, pypevu will issue `mything(1.0, 2.0, 4.0)` at that point in its processing.
+The function will be called with as many numerical parameters as the U code gives it.
+Note, mything() should be a defined and registered function; for example, if mything() is in myPI.py, use `=P Plugins=myPI` in script, and in myPI.py say `def mything(someargs) ... def tell(): return (mything,)`

+[ *In a future release, calls within arithmetic sections of a script will be supported in a simpler form (like `mything(paramlist)`), vs the present form (like `ref.uDict['mything'](paramlist)`)* ]